Data AcQuisition And Real-Time AnalysisScope - Spectrum - Spectrogram - Signal Generator

 One Pascal of pressure is 93.9794 dB SPL, so SPL mode will cause all dB values to be increased by that amount.

-The SPL button is enabled whenever Y-log is active and the Units Name is 'Pa' (Pascal).
+The SPL button is enabled whenever Y-log is active in Spectrum display mode and the Units Name is 'Pa' (Pascal).
 Typically, that will be when the selected User Line uses a .CAL or .FRD file that has units of 'Pa' or 'SPL'.
 However, if you don't have a .CAL or .FRD file but you know that your microphone or other transducer has a flat frequency response in the region of interest, you can set the name to 'Pa' manually, and set the appropriate Units/Volt.
 This will enable the SPL button.

 Note that once SPL is active, the Units Name will be disabled to prevent changing it from 'Pa'.
 To change the Name to something else, you must first toggle SPL off from Y-log mode.